MicrosoftDocs/learn/learn-pr/advocates/monitor-and-manage-device-with-iot-central/includes/2-create-azure-iot-central-application.md

 Azure IoT Central applications can be customized for each case.

-In the IoT enabled coffee machines example, you have one application to monitor and manage your devices spread around the world.
+Recall that in the IoT enabled coffee machines example, there would be one application to monitor and manage your devices spread around the world.

-You begin by creating an IoT Central custom application that defines the data and commands to be exchanged with the IoT device.
+You'll begin by creating an IoT Central custom application that defines the data and commands to be exchanged with the IoT device.

 ## Create the Coffee Maker application

 To create an IoT Central application, you need an Azure Subscription.
 In this section we activate the Azure sandbox, sign in to Azure IoT Central and create a new custom application using a standard pricing plan.
-Your personal subscription isn't charged.
+Your personal subscription won't be charged.
 All resources created in the sandbox are free for use in this module.

 1. Start by **activating the Azure sandbox above**.

 1. Once it's activated, sign into the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true).
 Make sure to use the same account with which you activated the sandbox.

-1. Type `IOT` into the search box and select **IoT Central Applications**, then select **+ Create**.
+1. Type `iot` into the search box and select **IoT Central Applications**, then select **+ Create**.

 1. On the **Basics** tab, enter the following information: